jasminebrewer/jasminebrewer.github.io/_pages/projects.md

 ## Microscopic dynamics and emergent phenomena in complex systems

 A significant part of my research focuses on non-equilibrium quantum systems and equilibration in the quark-gluon plasma.
 One part of this direction is that I develop simulations based on the microscopic interactions of individual particles to understand the emergent macroscopic dynamics.
 I have also developed a strategy to explain emergent simplicity in the dynamics of complex non-equilibrium systems.
+You can download Mathematica code to solve the kinetic equation to the onset of prescaling <a href="https://jasminebrewer.github.io/assets/files/solve_small-angle_functions.nb" target="_blank">here.</a>